seatgeek/druzhba/docs/quickstart.rst

 -----------

 For this tutorial we'll begin by setting up a testing environment.
-We will require a destination `Amazon Redshift`_ database and a source local PostgreSQL_ database.
+We will require a `Amazon Redshift`_ database as the destination and a local PostgreSQL_ database as the source.
 If you already have these available and want to wing it, you can probably skip ahead to `Define Your Pipeline`_ but you may want to read through these instructions to make sure you don't miss anything.